Position: Beyond Euclidean -- Foundation Models Should Embrace Non-Euclidean Geometries: Towards Non-Euclidean Foundation Models

 \subsection{Pretraining from Scratch}

-Pretraining non-Euclidean foundation models requires addressing unique geometric challenges.
+Pretraining non-Euclidean foundation models requires addressing unique challenges.
 We outline key components for adapting models to complex curvature-aware structures; see also Figure~\ref{model_arch}(b).
-A detailed mathematical formulation for each of the below sections
+A detailed mathematical formulation is presented in Table~\ref{tab:formula} in the Appendix.